GYUHO Lee © 2026

 1. Core Feature Structuring

-Collected and prioritized core features, then grouped the most essential ones through a card-sorting session with 4 international students.
+Prioritized core features through a card-sorting session with four international students.

-• This became the foundation of Diruni’s main journey: compare → decide → plan.
+• Defined Diruni’s core journey: compare → decide → plan.

 View PDF